 Texas Scorecard Journalism Fellowship

-The Texas Scorecard Journalism Fellowship is a comprehensive fellowship program designed for conservative Texans under the age of 25 with an interest in public policy, effective civic engagement, political accountability, and Texas history.
-Texas Scorecard’s Fellowship will direct these interests towards the activities of Texas government, the upcoming legislative session, and other current events.
+The Texas Scorecard Journalism Fellowship is a comprehensive program designed for conservative Texans under the age of 25 with an interest in public policy, effective civic engagement, political accountability, and Texas history.
+Texas Scorecard’s Fellowship will direct these interests towards the activities of Texas’ state and local government, the role of citizens in shaping their communities, and general current events.
 Applicants need only demonstrate a commitment to foundational conservative principles, strong character, and a committed work ethic in order to be competitive.

-At the end of the program, the ideal participant will walk away equipped with the knowledge and skills to effectively and meaningfully communicate through multiple media formats the public policy process of the State of Texas.
+At the end of the program, the ideal participant will leave equipped with the knowledge and skills to effectively and meaningfully communicate through multiple media formats the public policy process of the State of Texas.

 At Texas Scorecard, we will…